DataDog/documentation/content/en/security/account_takeover_protection.md

 1. Proper onboarding: Are you configured for blocking with ASM?
 2. Proper configuration: Ensure you have correctly set client IPs and X-Forwarded-For (XFF) HTTP headers.
-3. Internal communication plans: Communication with security teams, services owners, and product leads is critical to understanding the impact of mitigating large scale attacks.
+3. Internal communication plans: Communication with security teams, service owners, and product leads is critical to understanding the impact of mitigating large scale attacks.

 <div class="alert alert-info">Responders can identify service owners using the tags in all ASM signals.</div>